KOOKIIEStudios/Weather-Ball/README.md

 Weather Ball is a Python script that generates templates for CastFORM.
 It automatically searches for the official registration sheet from Pokémon's official website, downloads a copy, and converts it to `webp` for use in CastFORM.

+Note that since the official website uses Incapsula protection, your mileage may vary.
+It's very likely that this script will not do anything for you.

 ## Tech Stack
 Weather Ball is developed using Python 3.12 and Poppler.
 The entry point is `main.py`.
 If you're using Chocolatey, install them using the following command: `choco install python poppler`